 The Trio IreNeMa was recorded for the archive of the Radio Slovenia and German radio SWR2, whereas the Slovenian Guitar Quartet has recorded the piece »Fantasy Journey« for the album »A fantastic journey« (published by D’Oz) of the Croatian/American composer Miroslav Lončar.
 These two groups have successfully promoted music by Slovenian composers at important concert venues and festivals in Slovenia and other European countries, including Mario’s composition »Slovenian Pot-pourri« for guitar quartet.
 The Slovenian Guitar Quartet also gave Slovenian premiere of Rodrigo’s Concierto Andaluz with the Cantabile Symphony Orchestra to the 1500 listeners in the sold-out Cankarjev Dom (the largest concert venue in Slovenia) in 2014.
 Find more about the Slovenian Guitar Quartet at http://sk4.si/or https://www.facebook.com/slovenianguitarquartet/

 The Solent Duo was established at the Royal Academy of Music in 2016 and they are particularly interested in performing unexplored repertoire for the high soprano voice and guitar, either by reviving the forgotten originals or creating new transcriptions.
-They had a tour of three concerts in three days in London and Kent in September with a topic of love in the variety of its emotions.
-In October they had another tour of three concerts in a week in London, which consisted of arrangements of opera arias and art songs.
+In autumn 2018 they had two tours of three concerts per week in London and Kent, one with a topic of love in the variety of its emotions and the other consisting of arrangements of opera arias and art songs.
 This year they appeared at the Lent Festival in Maribor and Festival Arsana in Ptuj.
 More about Solent Duo here.

 “An excellent interpreter of guitar music with a prominent musical sense and great technical skills.”
 (Logaške novice)